Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 ![deepstream logo](https://raw.githubusercontent.com/pluralsight/guides/master/images/b72cd656-c2f8-488b-b8c6-4916e69a3f91.png)

+As you know by now that every WebVR application can be accessed from just a browser.
+This means, we'll need to host our files in order to be able to access them in a mobile with a URL.
+[Glitch](https://glitch.com/) is a very convenient way of doing this.
+You can simply create a new project and when you are done, the URL is readily available so that you can use it via mobile browsers instantly.

 #### Getting started

-So, let's start by building the basic VR setup for the application.
-We'll do this in a HTML file and make use of A-Frame's entity-component system.
+Let us start by building the basic VR setup for the application.
+We'll use A-Frame's [entity-component system](https://aframe.io/docs/0.7.0/introduction/entity-component-system.html) (ECS).
+ECS makes it easy to build any objects in the scene by treating every object as an entity which differs from other entities by the various components (or attributes) that can attached to an entity.

-In your HTML file, add the following:
+In your HTML file, start of by adding the HTML skeleton code:

 ```html
 <html>